htcondor/htcondor/docs/classads/print-formats.rst

 ``GRID_RESOURCE``
    Used for the ``GRID->MANAGER    HOST`` column of the ``-grid`` output of :tool:`condor_q`.
-   This funciton extracts and returns the manager and host from the :ad-attr:`GridResource` attribute.
+   This function extracts and returns the manager and host from the :ad-attr:`GridResource` attribute.
    For ec2 jobs the host will be the value of :ad-attr:`EC2RemoteVirtualMachineName` attribute.

 ``GRID_STATUS``